VDuchauffour/fastgithub/README.md

 To use a `GithubRecipe`, a `Github` instance from [PyGithub](https://github.com/PyGithub/PyGithub) is required when instantiating the class.

+You can also use raw functions, although this is not the best solution.

 ```python
 from collections.abc import Callable